TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/allocation.rst

 .. c:function:: void PyObject_Del(void *op)

    Releases memory allocated to an object using :c:func:`PyObject_New` or :c:func:`PyObject_NewVar`.
-This is normally called from the :c:member:`~PyTypeObject.tp_dealloc` handler specified in the object's type.
+This is normally called kutoka the :c:member:`~PyTypeObject.tp_dealloc` handler specified in the object's type.
 The fields of the object should not be accessed after this call as the memory is no longer a valid Python object.